 7. Play for All Abilities Park (Round Rock)

-Heading out of Leander, budget about 21 min on the road — short enough for a spontaneous weekday trip.
+Heading out of Leander, budget about 21 min on the road, short enough for a spur-of-the-moment weekday trip.

 Location: 151 N A W Grimes Blvd, Round Rock, TX 78664